carlespoles/DSCI6051-student/install_cuda_google_cloud/Readme.md

 $gcloud beta compute instances create gpu-images --machine-type n1-highmem-8 --zone us-east1-d --accelerator type=nvidia-tesla-k80,count=4 --image-family ubuntu-1604-lts --image-project ubuntu-os-cloud --boot-disk-size 200GB --maintenance-policy TERMINATE --restart-on-failure
 ```

 NOTE THAT WE CREATE AN INSTANCE WITH 4 GPUs IN THIS EXAMPLE (`count=4`) WITH AN UBUNTU IMAGE ON A MACHINE TYPE `--machine-type n1-highmem-8`.
 AS OF NOW, GPUs IN THE U.S. ONLY AVAILABLE IN `--zone us-east1-d`.
+THE NAME OF THE INSTANCE WE GIVE IS `gpu-images`.

 THIS IS THE OUTPUT: